top of page

 To begin with, this is a personal letter to Timothy.
 Also, Paul is merely stating his own practice, but is not commanding Timothy to do the same.
 To put it another way, there is no ought on the subject.
 We cannot exaggerate advice of this nature in a personal letter, and make it law for all of time.

 Not only was there the issue of women coming from the cult teaching false doctrines, but there was also heavy persecution at the time.
 Paul wrote this letter while he was imprisoned in Rome under Nero’s rule.
-Nero was married to a Jewish Proselyte Poppaea.
-Because of this Jews were in favor, while Christians were not.
-As I have mentioned before, women were treated on the level of slaves and property while Christian women enjoyed the freedom of Galatians 3:28 that they are free and equal in Christ.
-Most people are familiar with the brutal history of Nero’s persecution against Christians but this was especially awful for Christian women who were often raped and tortured.Women teaching and hearing the Word was angering the Jews and Romans and only served to make them a more direct target for persecution.
+Nero was married to a Jewish Proselyte, Poppaea.
+Because of this, Jews were in favor, while Christians were not.
+As I have mentioned before, Jewish women had few rights, while Christian women enjoyed the freedom of Galatians 3:28, that they are free and equal in Christ.
+Most people are familiar with the brutal history of Nero’s persecution against Christians, but this was especially awful for Christian women, who were often raped and tortured.
+Women teaching and hearing the Word was angering the Jews and Romans, and only served to make them a more direct target for persecution.
 This gives us another reason as to why Paul might advise against women teaching at that time.
-Paul knew better than any the need for protection for women against arrest by brutal Romans under the rule of Nero at that time.
+Paul knew better than anyone the need for protection for women against arrest by brutal Romans under the rule of Nero at that time.
 However, he did not prohibit women from preaching and teaching at other times.

-In the next post I will look at some more details regarding this controversial, and often confusing verse.
+In the next post I will look at some more details regarding this controversial and often confusing verse.

 Thank you for reading!